beast-dev/doc/tutorials/travel_history/travel_history.md

 Inserting the travel history for 5 individuals (which are referenced through their taxon ID) hence leads to 5 ```<ancestor>``` XML elements being created in the ```<ancestralTraitTreeModel>``` XML block.
 In the XML code above, the travel history for an individual is specified using the ```<ancestralPath>``` XML element, with a node height (reflecting the travel time) relative to the sampling time for the inserted ancestral node without sequence data.
 We note that the travel time can be treated as a random variable in case the time of travelling to the sampling location is not known (with sufficient precision).
 We make use of this ability for the genomes associated with a travel location but without a clear travel time; in this particular example, we apply this approach to the first two Australian samples.
+The other 3 samples are provided with the actual travel times, expressed as the number of days before these samples were taken: 6 and 3 days for the other 2 Australian samples, and 6 days for the Italian sample.
+Before we go into more detail, note that (again) instead of providing a reference to ```<treeModel>``` to the ```<ancestralTreeLikelihood>...</ancestralTreeLikelihood>```, we have to provide a reference to the constructed ```<ancestralTraitTreeModel>```:

 ```xml
     <ancestralTreeLikelihood id="loc.treeLikelihood" stateTagName="loc.states" useUniformization="true" saveCompleteHistory="false" logCompleteHistory="false">